[Opinion] EU dream fading in Western Balkans, a local's view

 Let's look at things from Skopje's point of view.

-First, they waited nine years before Greece lifted its EU veto in a historical dispute of Byzantine intricacy.
+First, they waited nine years before Greece lifted its EU veto in a painful dispute on local history.

 The North Macedonians changed their name and constitution and all-but rooted out corruption and nationalism.